sugarcoat/sugarcoat/README.md

 Sugarcoat provides a default layout for your pattern library, rendering each parsed comment object with one of the following partials:

-  - `default` Default rendering of a comment object.
+  - `section-default` Default rendering of a comment object.

-  - `variable` Renders when `type: 'variables'` is provided - A list of variables and its associated value.
+  - `section-variable` Renders when `type: 'variables'` is provided - A list of variables and its associated value.

-  - `color` Renders when `template: 'color'` is provided - A list of color swatches with the associated variable name and color.
+  - `section-color` Renders when `template: 'section-color'` is provided - A list of color swatches with the associated variable name and color.

-  - `typography` Renders when `template: 'typography'` is provided - Fonts and variable names with their examples.
+  - `section-typography` Renders when `template: 'section-typography'` is provided - Fonts and variable names with their examples.

 Miscellaneous partials: